-Did you hear about Poogan, the lovable terrier who begs for scraps in a popular Charleston restaurant?
+Have you heard about Poogan, the lovable terrier who begs for scraps in a popular Charleston, SC restaurant?
 It sounds like normal pooch behavior, until you find out that he died in 1979.
 There are cities and towns across the country that have earned a reputation for supernatural occurrences, twisted “tails” and spectral sightings.
 Fido is welcome to hunt for ghosts with you at these charming, historic and supposedly haunted destinations.
 You’ll also find plenty of pet-friendly fun to keep his mind off the unexplainable happenings that will leave him quaking on his leash!

 Posted by Billy Francis

 Washington Irving’s “The Legend of Sleepy Hollow” is a classic short story about a headless horseman terrorizing the village of Sleepy Hollow.
 To this day, the townsfolk embrace their spooky heritage with festivals, parades and more.
 Start your trip at Sleepy Hollow Cemetery, where Irving is buried.
 Leashed dogs are welcome to join you on the pathways that wind past impressive gravestones dating back to 1849.
-Afterwards, get a taste for what life might have been like for Ichabod Crane at Rockefeller State Park Preserve.
-The preserve’s trails lead through untouched, varied landscapes alongside Swan Lake and the Pocantico River.
+Afterward, get a taste for what life might have been like for Ichabod Crane at Rockefeller State Park Preserve.
+The preserve’s paths, like Gory Brook and Witch’s Spring Trails, lead through untouched, varied landscapes alongside Swan Lake and the Pocantico River.
 Before you and your trusty sidekick beat a hasty retreat, enjoy a hearty meal at Sweet Grass Grill.

 Sleep with one eye open at the “most haunted hotel in Texas,” The Menger Hotel.
 The lodging’s most famous ghost, former President Teddy Roosevelt, has been spotted sipping on a phantom mint julep in the Menger Bar, where he once recruited Rough Riders for the Spanish-American War.